airburst/bcc/CUSTOMISATION.md

 Having first set an API_KEY in `.env` and in Vercel, **and added it as a Github secret**, and where the date is in the current month.
 The api should generate all rides for the following month.

+For the cron job to run in production, you must modify the github action.
+Open the file `.github/workflows/cron.yml` and change the url on line 22 to use your domain.

 ### Web manifest

 Open `public/static/site.webmanifest` in your code editor and change values for `name` and `short_name`.
 These settings change the display name when saving the app shortcut to mobile phone home screens.